Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Programming-Paradigms/Object-Oriented-Concepts.md

 ## The Object Model

+> Object model is the collection of principles that form the foundation of object-oriented design; a software engineering paradigm emphasizing the principles of abstraction, encapsulation, modularity, hierarchy, typing, concurrency, and persistence.

 ### Objects Definition
 - Stefik and Bobrow define objects as "entities that combine the properties of procedures and data since they perform computations and save local state".
 - Objects serve to unify the ideas of algorithmic and data abstraction.